Foothills Conservation Committee

 E EDUCATION

-• Educate others in the practice of respectful interaction while in the natural environment.
+• Educate in the practice of respectful interaction with the natural environment.

 • Teach and embody leave no trace principles.
 Encourage self sufficiency by bringing the 10 essentials and becoming familiar with navigation and wilderness first aid.